 they want to reap the full benefits from this organic plant food.

 cattle), and is used as a nitrogen-rich fertilizer for plants.
-It has been utilized by

 The proteins in this fertilizer are broken down to ammonia by soil bacteria